 myMCT OCD Manual (English)

-The 3rd edition of the myMCT manual and worksheets are now available for download.
+The 3rd edition of the myMCT manual and worksheets can be retrieved following free registration via this link

 We have recently adapted an intervention called "doubt therapy" by Dr. Kieron O'Connor for self-help.
 Our controlled study (doubt therapy versus wait-list control) showed a significant positive effect of doubt therapy on obsessions in the course of four weeks.
 You can download the self-help manual here.